August 8, 2022

 Xanax is a powerful, volatile drug.
 Even incremental changes in dosage can induce a wide range of negative effects, and even low doses can lead to unintended consequences.

-Because recreational use happens without medical supervision or professional guidance, it’s decidedly common for people who abuse Xanax, first-timers and veterans alike, to take too much, combine the drug with even a small amount of alcohol, or in some other way endanger themselves unintentionally.
+Because Xanax recreational use happens without medical supervision or professional guidance, it’s decidedly common for people who abuse Xanax, first-timers and veterans alike, to take too much, combine the drug with even a small amount of alcohol, or in some other way endanger themselves unintentionally.

 At low doses, Xanax can cause dizziness, disorientation, headache, memory problems, sudden weight loss or gain, and trouble sleeping.
 These effects arise even when taken as prescribed, all the more so when abused, and can linger for weeks after the last use.